yefeiyu/debian-jupyterlab/README.md

 Custom necessary elements
 ----------------
 ### Change `passwd`
-- Pull the image:
+- If you are pull down the image, Please build your `Dockerfile` with this command:

-      echo "jovyan:YOURPASSWORD" | chpasswd
+      RUN echo "jovyan:YOURPASSWORD" | chpasswd
-- Build from `Dockerfile`:
+- If you are build from THIS `Dockerfile`, Please modify this command directly:

       ARG NB_PASSWD="YOURPASSWORD"